About Our Research

 Anesthesiology has been undergoing major changes globally, expanding roles beyond the operating room in offering high-quality personalized services in peri-operative health, pain management, critical care, and other medical disciplines.
 Research has been a major factor underlining these changes and will continue to be an essential force driving the evolution of the specialty.

-Stanford Anesthesia research includes a wide spectrum of programs in basic, translational, clinical, health service, and medical education areas.
+Stanford Anesthesiology research includes a wide spectrum of programs in basic, translational, clinical, health service, and medical education areas.
 Project fields range from subcellular mechanisms of anesthesia, pain, and opioid addiction, tissue/organ injury, novel anesthesia agents, techniques and devices, treatment effectiveness, epidemiology, patient safety, health economics, and other areas.
 Interdisciplinary collaborations are increasingly a feature.
-Our department has been among the top five NIH funded anesthesia departments since 2011, with current external research grants and contracts totaling $17 million annually.
+Our department has been among the top five NIH funded anesthesia departments since 2011 and has also been ranked #1 in the Blue Ridge rankings for 2024, with current external research grants and contracts totaling $31.2 million annually.

 Stanford Anesthesia pays special attention to research training for the next generation of anesthesiologists and has established a research-training continuum bridging between medical student and faculty stages.
 We place special emphasis on supporting the residency-fellowship-junior faculty period.
 A key part of this support is the Fellowship in Anesthesia Research and Medicine (FARM) program and our two NIH supported T32 training grants.